faizmokhtar/faizmokhtar.com/content/posts/exploring-tuist-a-first-look-part-1.md

   - xcode
 comments: true
 ---
 Today I'm exploring [Tuist - A project generation tools for Xcode projects][1].
-It's a tool similar to [Xcodegen][2] or if you have a background in backend programming, you can see as [Infrastructure as Code][3]
+It's a tool similar to [Xcodegen][2] or if you have a background in backend programming, you can see it as an[Infrastructure as Code][3] tool.

 One of the biggest selling points of this project aside from not having to deal with the dreaded `.xcodeproj` conflicts is that it uses Swift.
 I feel like it will help your team to easily adopt it.